dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 - [ ] Fix x86 bugs, mostly casting but some other strange behaviours
 - [X] Add `--pump` null bytes in between like https://gitlab.com/ORCA000/entropyfix (Have to test, may cause crashes)
 - [ ] CPL Output files
+- [ ] Decoy HTTP requests option
+- [ ] Download Shellcode from Webserver or read it from local file as alternative to embedding (default)

 ## CREDITS